BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 @TODO: Update README to explain the new features (top_changes.py).
 @TODO: Export the data of every commit in order to visualize it in a graph evolution of each metric.
 @TODO: Make top_changes.py also work with the class.csv.
+@TODO: Explain how to choose between the class.csv or method.csv in the top_changes.py.

 ### Important Note: Make sure you doesn't have whitespaces in the path of the project, otherwise it will not work.